Skip to content

 Why should I avoid using the system Python?

 The “system Python” refers to the Python interpreter that comes pre-installed with your operating system.
-On macOS and Linux systems, this is typically found at /usr/bin/python3
+On macOS and Linux systems, this is typically found at /usr/bin/python3.
+On Windows, it may be the Python installation available through the Microsoft Store or a manual system-wide installation.

-- Permission Issues: Installing packages into the system Python often requires administrator/root privileges.
-This is both a security risk and an inconvenience, as you’ll frequently need to use
+• Permission Issues: Installing packages into the system Python requires administrator/root privileges.
+This creates security risks and inconvenience, forcing you to use sudo or run as administrator to manage packages.

-or run as administrator to manage packages. - Version Conflicts: Different projects may require different versions of Python or different versions of packages.
-When using the system Python, you’re locked into a single version that may not be suitable for all your work.
-Additionally, system-provided Python versions often lag behind the latest releases.
+• Version Conflicts: Different projects require different versions of Python or packages.
+System Python locks you into a single version that may not suit all your work.
+System-provided Python versions often lag behind the latest releases.

 Best Practices

-Instead of using the system Python, you should:
+Instead of using the system Python:

-to manage multiple Python versions - Create isolated virtual environments for each project
+• Create isolated virtual environments for each project

-- Explicitly specify Python version requirements in your project configuration
+• Explicitly specify Python version requirements in your project configuration

-- Document dependencies using pyproject.toml
+• Document dependencies using pyproject.toml

 This approach provides better isolation, reproducibility, and version control while protecting your system’s stability.